antony-a-n/Hello-world-flask-application-using-docker/README.md

-In this example, we are setting up a basic hello world application using Dockerfile
+In this example, we are setting up a basic hello world application using flask and Dockerfile

 output
 ======